NSLS Reviews: Separating Facts from Fiction

 - Must have a GPA of at least 3.5.

-So, can you apply to the NSLS if you feel you deserve to become a member of the honor society?
+So, can you apply to the NSLS if you feel you deserve to join the honor society?

 Perhaps the institution of higher education missed your credentials by accident, which is why you may fill out the online application form.